Step 3: Search the Literature

 Examples of background and foreground questions (NYU Libraries)

-The PICO model is a tool that can help you formulate a good clinical question.
+The PICO model is a tool that can help you formulate clinical questions.
 Sometimes it's referred to as PICO-T, containing an optional 5th factor.

 |P - Patient, Population, or Problem||What are the most important characteristics of the patient?
 How would you describe a group of patients similar to yours?|